chrisa23/Fibrous/README.md

 High performace concurrency library for the .Net platform.
 Fibrous is a fork of Retlang [http://code.google.com/p/retlang/].

-Fibrous is an actor-like framework that uses the concept of Fibers, Channels and Ports as abstractions.
+Fibrous is an actor-like framework that uses the concept of Fibers, Ports and Channels as abstractions.
 Fibers represent execution contexts (aka thread/actor/event loop) and Ports represent messaging end points.
 Channels allow decoupling of fiber components.

 Some of the library benefits:
  - Tiny library that makes multi-threading simple and easy to reason about
  - Thread safe publishing
  - Single or multiple subscribers
  - UI fibers for worry free UI marshalling
+ - Batching support
- - Excellent batching support
+ - Scheduling support
+ - Synchronous and asynchronous request reply

+ Fibrous is great for multi-threading when you don't need extreme low latency or distributed actors but want an easy to reason about messaging based model.
+Fibrous is also fast and capable of more than 20 million messages per second.

+ If you need distributed concurrency, look into Akka.net or Proto.Actor.
+If you need extreme performance and super low latency, look into Disruptor.net.

 Fibers
 ------